Darxo/Hardened/README.md

 ### Backgrounds

+- The default amount of Weapon Perk Groups appearing on any Background is now 4 (up from 3)
 - **Assassin** now has +5 to minimum Ranged Skill (up from 0) and +10 to maximum Ranged Skill (up from 0)
 - **Butcher** loses the Hitchance Bonus with **Butchers Cleaver**
 - **Farmhand** loses the Hitchance Bonus with **Pitchforks** and **Hooked Blades**